Patriots vs Saints Prediction — AI Finds CAN'T MISS NFL Lines & Props (Oct 12)

 New England vs New Orleans Prop Picks (AI)

-Remi is pouring through tons of datapoints on each player.
-In fact, anytime the Patriots and Saints play there’s always several intriguing angles to key in on.
+Remi is pouring through loads of data on each player.
+In fact, anytime the Patriots and Saints play there’s always several intriguing trends to key in on.
 Not to mention games played at Caesars Superdome in Oct seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: S. Rattler over 200.5 Passing Yards.